Dialectical Behavior Therapy (DBT) for Addiction: Definition, Application, Techniques, and Worksheets

 Linehan (1993), in the article titled “Cognitive-Behavioral Treatment of Borderline Personality Disorder,” emphasizes the importance of clear goal-setting in DBT, noting that “specific, measurable goals help clients stay focused and motivated throughout their therapy.”

-For example, mindfulness exercises help clients stay present and focused, while emotion regulation techniques aid in managing intense feelings.
+Intervention Techniques: The therapist implements tailored interventions including skills training, cognitive restructuring, and behavioral techniques.
+These may involve mindfulness exercises and emotion regulation strategies designed for practical application.
 According to a study by Linehan et al. (1991) in the Archives of General Psychiatry, “DBT interventions are designed to be both practical and applicable, helping clients apply skills in real-life situations.

 How Long Does Dialectical Behavior Therapy Take?

-DBT typically lasts about one year, involving weekly individual therapy sessions, group skills training, and additional support like phone coaching.
-The exact duration varies based on individual needs and progress or issues being addressed.
+Dialectical Behavior Therapy typically takes about one year to complete, consisting of weekly individual therapy sessions, group skills training, and additional support like phone coaching.
+The exact duration varies based on individual needs and progress.

 According to Linehan et al. (2002) in the American Journal of Drug and Alcohol Abuse, “the comprehensive nature of DBT, which addresses both emotional regulation and behavior modification, often necessitates extended treatment periods to ensure lasting change.”